stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-05-24-points-on-bugs.md

 * 83.0/(23-2) = 3.95
 * 83.0/(23+2) = 3.32

-Thus the team estimates that it needs four sprints to complete the release with the current scope.
+Thus the team estimates that it needs four sprints to complete the release based on the current scope of the release backlog.

 The team has received two bug reports from the user community and wishes to work on them in the next sprint, and they have identified a one day spike that is